reifjulian/rscript/README.md

 ## Tutorial

-This tutorial assumes you have [installed](#install) the `rscript` Stata package and have successfully installed R, which is freely available [online](https://www.r-project.org).
+This tutorial assumes you have [installed](#installation) the `rscript` Stata package and have successfully installed R version 3.6 or later, which is freely available [online](https://www.r-project.org).
 You also need to install the following R packages: `tidyverse`, `haven`, and `estimatr`.
 Install these packages by opening R and executing the following three lines of code:

 ```R
 install.packages('tidyverse', repos='http://cran.us.r-project.org')